 Many people with pterygium do not experience any symptoms, though the growth may become red or swollen when infected.
 It may also become large or thick, giving the feeling of a foreign object in the eye.
 Advanced pterygium will be visible as a film on the eye, and the patient may wish to have it removed for aesthetic purposes.
 However, surgery is often unsuccessful, as pterygium has a reoccurrence rate of often 40-50% post-procedure.

 If a pterygium is small, but becomes inflames, it may be treated with lubricating eye drops or steroids for inflammation relief.
 As noted, surgical removal is an option, though not generally necessary.
-Dr. Marr, Dr. Houser or Dr. Van Cleave can help you determine the best treatment plan for you.
+Dr. Marr, Dr. Kirkland, Dr. Houser, Dr. Van Cleave or can help you determine the best treatment plan for you.